TickTeam/guide-tt/ticktick-ios-app/list/how-to-show-hide-details.md

 ### How to show/hide details?

-You can choose to show/hide details in any List view, even in a Tag view too.
+You can choose to show/hide details in any list view.

 1. Click into a list.